Bzahirpour/Bzahirpour/README.md

 <h1>Hi, I'm Ben!
-I'm a Network Engineer & Operations Team Lead, and a graduate with a Bachelors in Network Engineering and Security.
+I'm a Network Engineer & Operations Team Lead, and a graduate with a Bachelors in Network Engineering.
 I work on things like automation, Ansible, Linux, Bash, and Python in my free time.
 Check out my page for updates on my projects and studies!

 <h2>👨‍💻 Projects:</h2>